dealii/code-gallery/parallel_in_time/Readme.md

 The entry point of the code is in parallel\_in\_time.cc and sets up XBraid for a simulation.
 The XBraid setup involves initializing the app struct and configuring XBraid for the desired number of timesteps, number of iterations, and so forth.
 The functions implemented for XBraid’s use are declared in `BraidFuncs.hh` and defined in `BraidFuncs.cc`.
-The HeatEquation class and all deal.ii functionality is declared in `HeatEquation.hh` and defined in `HeatEquationImplem.hh`.
+The HeatEquation class and all deal.II functionality is declared in `HeatEquation.hh` and defined in `HeatEquationImplem.hh`.
 Since HeatEquation is a class template, its definition file `HeatEquationImplem.hh` is included at the bottom of `HeatEquation.hh`.
 Lastly various helper functions and variables such as the current processor id and the output stream are declared in `Utilities.hh` and defined in `Utilities.cc`.